-I am an Associate Professor of Law at the University of New Hampshire School of Law, Faculty Fellow at the Franklin Pierce Center for Intellectual Property, and Visiting Fellow at the Information Society Project at Yale Law School.
+I am a Professor of Law at the University of New Hampshire Franklin Pierce School of Law, Faculty Fellow at the Franklin Pierce Center for Intellectual Property, and Affiliated Fellow at the Information Society Project at Yale Law School.
 I teach and write about intellectual property, privacy, and other ways the law regulates information.

 Before coming to New Hampshire, I was a Bigelow Fellow at the University of Chicago Law School and the inaugural Microsoft Research Fellow at NYU School of Law’s Information Law Institute.
 From 2005 to 2011, I practiced law at Covington & Burling in Washington DC and clerked for Frank Easterbrook of the United States Court of Appeals for the Seventh Circuit.
 While at Covington I also taught federal courts as an adjunct professor at George Mason University.
 I studied law at Chicago and chemistry at MIT.
 My c.v. is here.